2007 Digital Elevation Contours

 Source stereo images are collected at an elevation of no more than 5500 feet above ground.
 Theoretical design of the photogrammetric flight indicate a vertical accuracy will be achieved for an ASPRS vertical supporting 2.0' contour intervals.
 Contours have been generallized and smoothed which may slightly affect attributed elevation accuracy for the positional sample.

 Aerotriangulation results for all raw imagery was checked for horizontal accuracy.
 Digital auto-correlated elevations correspond to the accuracy of the aerotriangulation.
 NSSDA validation indicates a vertical RMSE of .54' yeilding a 95% confidence of 1.06 feet vertical on the digital surface model from where the contours were generated.
 Subsequent contour generalizing and smoothing will affect the overall positional accuracy of the contours.
+For more information on the 2007 contours, check out the project level Metadata.

 The North Central Texas Council of Governments (NCTCOG) coordinated the capture of a photogrammetric surface using auto-correlation photogrammetric analysis techniques.
 The contour data are intended to aid in engineering planning.
 They are not intended to furnish measurements accurate enough for engineering design work.
 The NCTCOG provides these geographic data "as is" and makes no guarantee or warranty concerning the accuracy of information contained in the geographic data.
 NCTCOG further makes no warranties, either expressed or implied, as to any other matter whatsoever, including, without limitation, the condition of the product, or its fitness for any particular purpose.
 The burden for determining fitness for use lies entirely with the user.